-As converged and hyper-converged infrastructure gain traction, IT administrators with the skills to manage those stacks are in demand.
+As CI and HCI gain traction, IT administrators with the skills to perform hyper-converged and converged infrastructure jobs are in demand.

 When it comes to getting a job at a company where you'll manage converged or hyper-converged infrastructure (HCI), rule No. 1 is to be flexible.
 Some organizations hire staff to oversee converged infrastructure (CI) or HCI in their own data centers, but many other jobs require travel.
 You may have to service an entire region, or work for a vendor or consulting firm that deploys CI or HCI hardware in their customers' data centers.

 Another key to getting a job working with CI and HCI is to find ways to differentiate yourself from the competition.
-For example, people tasked with performing converged and hyper-converged infrastructure deployments commonly work as liaisons between the IT department and various business units.
+For example, people tasked with performing hyper-converged and converged infrastructure jobs commonly work as liaisons between the IT department and various business units.
 Such positions typically involve working with the business stakeholders to assess their needs, and then overseeing the hardware deployment process from start to finish.

-In such an environment, technical skills are a must; it's safe to assume that everyone applying for the position has the required technical skills.
+In such an environment, technical skills are a must; it's safe to assume that everyone applying for hyper-converged and converged infrastructure jobs has the required technical skills.
 As such, you may be able to improve your odds of landing the position by showing that you have experience with project management.
 For instance, you might acquire a Project Management Professional Certification.